What was the July Crisis?

 The 19-year-old Gavrilo Princip was quickly arrested and imprisoned.
 Following the assassination, the Sarajevo Trial was held, where Gavrilo Princip and his co-conspirators were tried and convicted, with Princip receiving a 20-year prison sentence due to his being underage at the time of the assassination.

-However, the death of a member of a European royal family as a result of a nationalist group was something that other European countries couldn't ignore, and many of them would see this as an opportunity to start a war.
+However, the death of a member of a European royal family as a result of a nationalist group was something that other European countries couldn't ignore.
+Many of them would see this as an opportunity to start a war.

 The growing tensions after the killing